nbalestra/alc-workshop/docs/module-4/lab-3.md

 The following instructions will guide you through the process.

-1. Inside api-product.xml file, right click on the "APIKit Router" component and select "Create Test Suite for api.xml from API Specification".
+1. Inside **api-product.xml** file, right click on the "APIKit Router" component and select "Create Test Suite for api.xml from API Specification".

     ![]({{ page.assets }}lab3_munit_generate.png)

     A new *sapi-products-db-apikit-test.xml* file will be generated within the folder *src/test/munit* and a viewer will open.

-    Concentrate on the test flow called "get:/product:api-config-200-application/json-FlowTest".
+    Let's focus on the test flow called "`get:/product:api-config-200-application/json-FlowTest`".
 We are going to mock the Database invocation, so you do not have to depend on external resources.

 2. Go to the palette and select the **Mock When** operation from the **MUnit Tools** component.